How to Make Homemade Chicken Lettuce Wraps

 I like using ground chicken for this recipe because it is quick and easy to cook, affordable and offers a lean source of protein.
 It crumbles beautifully, stays tender and readily absorbs the Asian inspired sauce.
 It’s the ideal texture to go with the crisp, fresh lettuce leaves, crunchy cashews, water chestnuts and assorted toppings.

-Tender tasty ground chicken with crisp lettuce and crunchy toppings.
+Tender tasty ground chicken with crispy rice noodles in butterhead lettuce cups.

 Pro Tip: For gluten free version, use Tamari or coconut aminos instead of soy sauce which contains wheat products.